It still feels entirely surreal that after three long years of working toward my dental hygiene credential, I’m now staring down the finish line.

 Pushing yourself to succeed.

 I believe the love we’ve shown each other over the last year has been what got us through the first year.
 In September, we noticed we were a rather large class.
 28 instead of the usual 22.
 Well, it turns out the graduating class of 2024 had been cleaved in half after their first Christmas.
 Our instructors told us they hoped to get a full graduating class out of us on the off chance a similar thing happened.
-That absolutely lit a fire under our heels and I’m proud to say we are still 28 strong.
+That absolutely lit a fire under our seats and I’m proud to say we are still 28 strong.
 Actually, it’s a little troubling that there won’t be enough operatories in our clinic to fit all of us and the incoming first years next year.

 Even if you excel academically, clinical rotation will push you to your limits.
 You have control over the hours you spend studying, but you don’t have control over your patients’, and if they can’t make it to the clinic, that puts you in a tough spot.
 This last term pushed us to our very limits and tears were a common occurrence.